 Do you often feel uncreative?

-Don’t worry, 75% of adults do not feel creative.
-I believe when you get a spark of creativity you can make that spark grow.
-Being creative inspires more creativity.
-My purpose is to inspire and help find that spark.
-I gather women around the workbench daily with easy unique DIY projects.
+You are not alone.
+75% of adults do not feel creative.
+It hurts my heart when someone says they are not creative.
+Let’s find ways to fix it.
+When you get a spark of creativity you CAN make that spark grow.
+Creative inspires MORE creativity.
+My purpose is to inspire and help find that SPARK.
+I gather women around our virtual craft table daily with easy unique DIY projects.

 Creativity grows when women gather!

-Think about the last time you planned a party with your gal friends.
-Everyone came up with ideas, built on others ideas and the creativity grew around the room.
+Think back to the last time you planned a party with friends.
+One person has a great idea.
+Then another says, “I can make a purple snake cake!” (that happened!)
+And the ideas and the creativity grows around the room.
 It works online too!

 To start your journey to creativity with us, start by signing up for our DIY helpletter.